phamducv/Restaurant-REST/README.md

 # Restaurant-REST-API
 ## How to Run the Project
 1. Install MongoDB, Node.Js, Redis locally.
-[Tested with MacOSX 10.13.3]
+[MacOSX 10.13.3]
 2. Make sure mongodb and redis database are running locally.
 3. Go to api folder where package.json file is located here
 4. Run below command, to install node modules locally